 "Boise’s average $1,090 rent for a two-bedroom is less than the $1,380 charged in Reno, $1,440 in Salt Lake City and $1,780 in Portland" according to Zumper.
 Apartmentlist said rents are most expensive in Meridian, at $1,175 for a two-bedroom unit.

 Renters Want to Stay

-Boise is a bit of a sweet spot in this trend because of it's desirable location for younger renters.
+Boise is a bit of a sweet spot in this trend because of its a desirable location for younger renters.
 19,000 people/year move to Boise, according to U.S. Census Bureau, and Boise has an atmosphere convincing you to stay long-term.